Kyrou leads Blues’ quick start in 6-1 rout of Ducks

 Jordan Binnington stopped 23 shots for St. Louis against the NHL’s lowest-scoring team in goals per game.

-Kyrou, a 22-year-old Canadian forward in his third NHL season, finished with his first career three-point game after notching his first multi-goal game in the opening minutes.
+Kyrou, a 22-year-old Canadian forward in his third NHL season, scored just five goals in his first 44 games over two seasons.
+He has five more goals in eight games this season, and his 10 points have surpassed his entire total from last season.

-After scoring just five goals in his first 44 games over two seasons, Kyrou has five more in eight games this season.
+“I think he’s impressed everyone,” Sanford said.
+“This year he’s just taken his game and his confidence to a whole other level, and it’s great to see.
+He’s gelling with his teammates and his linemates, and he’s been a big part of it for us at the start of the year.”

-He scored 20 seconds after the opening faceoff, and after Sanford added his goal inside the opening minute, Kyrou made it 3-0 and chased John Gibson with a breakaway goal.
+Kyrou scored 20 seconds after the opening faceoff, and after Sanford added his goal inside the opening minute, Kyrou made it 3-0 and chased John Gibson with a breakaway.

 Gibson skated swiftly to the bench and up the tunnel after Kyrou scored his second goal with minimal defensive resistance.
 The goalie has been the Ducks’ best player again this season, posting two shutouts even while his teammates scored only 12 goals in their first seven games.